-- a lump sum severance payment equal to one time his base salary; - in the event of termination without cause or for good reason, a pro-rata bonus, upon determination by the Corporation's Board of Directors or Compensation Committee, as appropriate, to be made in its sole discretion as to whether to grant a bonus, and if such bonus is granted, the amount, form and payment schedule; - in the event of termination upon change of control, a target annual bonus amount of 50% of his base salary; - · automatic vesting of all unvested time-based options and equity awards and exercisability of awards for the remainder of their respective terms; - vesting of performance-based equity compensation awards in accordance with the terms of the awards, if the performance goals are satisfied, such determination to be in the sole discretion of the Compensation Committee or the Board, as the case may be; and - reimbursement for health care premiums under COBRA until the earliest of: (i) one year following the date of termination; (ii) the date he is no longer eligible to receive COBRA continuation coverage; or (iii) until he becomes eligible for medical insurance coverage provided by another employer.
+- a lump sum severance payment equal to one time his base salary, or, in the event of termination upon change of control either without cause or for good reason, a lump sum severance equal to one and a half times his base salary; - in the event of termination without cause or for good reason, a pro-rata bonus, upon determination by the Corporation's Board of Directors or Compensation Committee, as appropriate, to be made in its sole discretion as to whether to grant a bonus, and if such bonus is granted, the amount, form and payment schedule; - in the event of termination upon change of control, one and a half times his target annual bonus; - automatic vesting of all unvested time-based options and equity awards and exercisability of awards for the remainder of their respective terms; - vesting of performance-based equity compensation awards in accordance with the terms of the awards, if the performance goals are satisfied, such determination to be in the sole discretion of the Compensation Committee or the Board, as the case may be; and - reimbursement for health care premiums under COBRA until the earliest of: (i) one year following the date of termination; (ii) the date he is no longer eligible to receive COBRA continuation coverage; or (iii) until he becomes eligible for medical insurance coverage provided by another employer.

-Mr. Thornton may terminate his employment for any reason upon at least 30 days prior written notice.
+Either party may terminate the employment agreement for any reason upon at least 60 days prior written notice.
 Receipt of the termination benefits described above is contingent on executing a general release of claims against our Company, resignation from any and all directorships and every other position held by him with our Company or any of our subsidiaries, and return of all Company property.
 In addition, Mr. Thornton is not entitled to such benefits if he does not comply with the non-competition and invention assignment provisions of his employment agreement during the term of his employment or the confidentiality, non-solicitation and non-disparagement provisions of the employment agreement, during and for two years after his termination.